 Privacy maintenance

-"The data on the cloud is at risk of privacy" is considered as the key theory in the field of cloud computing.
-This risk is being reduced by introducing privacy preserving techniques in the cloud computing.
-However, in case of Green Computing, relevant data has to be shared with various organizations.
-Meeting the privacy concerns in green computing is considered as the biggest challenge because typically, green computing devices has embedded mechanisms that shares the data with concerned organizations.
+Cloud Computing is one of the ‘greening’ way as it makes processing and computing infrastructure efficient.
+Moving data to cloud increases the vulnerability of data because of increased Cloud Service Provider’s control over the data.
+Meeting the privacy concerns in green computing is considered as the biggest challenge because typically, green computing devices have embedded mechanisms that share the data with concerned organizations.
 [25]

 Decrement in Efficiency

-[26]The fear of compromise in efficiency is also considered as the challenge because the computers are not being made with the evolving technology which is related to the efficiency speed, versatility, diligence, and other specifications of computers which will be affected by the green IT technology.
-Therefore, the uncertainly prevails regarding the performance and efficiency of about green computing devices.
-[25]
+The evolution of devices in order to make them more environment- friendly brings concerns for the users whether those devices will be more or at least same efficient as before or not [25].
+The fear of compromise in efficiency is also considered as the challenge because the computers need to have same features like efficiency, speed, versatility, diligence, and other specifications along with green IT enablers.
+Though these concerns are proven wrong as these ‘greening’ IT products increase their lifespan[26]. need to have same features .

 Green Design

 In green computing, the term green design occupies great importance as it enables green computing to work effectively.
 The term green design is used for the manufacturing of products that consumes lesser energy.
-Considering the environmental conditions which have got highly disrupted because of the technology, it is, therefore, a provocation of green computing to manufacture eco-friendly technological devices, due to many colliding key objectives and increasing demands that require high operating speed and cost-effectiveness.
-[25]
+Considering the environmental conditions which have got highly disrupted because of the technology, it is, therefore, a provocation of green computing to manufacture eco-friendly technological devices, due to many colliding key objectives that require high operating speed and cost-effectiveness [25].

-Green Practices
+Green Practices and Green Management

 Green practices bring the techniques for green manufacturing along with the components required for the manufacturing of products.
 This practice is also a challenge in green computing because the manufacturing typically requires lead-free physical science, halogen-free flame retardants, environmentally-friendly electronics, and the trend towards integrating electronic functions both on and within printed circuit boards.
 (PCBs) [27].
 This practice is adopted because of its long term benefits which include the reduction of carbon footprints in massive amounts.
+However, it is quite difficult to completely avoid these harmful elements in manufacturing of products as little percentage is needed.
+Also, green practices make product a lot most costly than the usual price.

+While green management refers balance between human activities and the environment.
+Environmental laws and standards are often overlooked by management tier for monetary benefits [28].

 Green Management

-One of the most critical challenges of green computing is green management because it requires an appropriate implementation and monitoring of the systems[28].
-These implementations and management become critical because of the obtainment and acquiring of the right green manufacturing electronic components, which are also required to be green components.

 Reduction in Carbon footprints

 Though the main objective of green computing is to minimize carbon footprints it is still considered as a challenge because of the rapid growth of technologies.
 Earlier in time, the technology was limited to certain fields but now as the world is getting globally advanced in technology, it is therefore certainly becoming more challenging.